toadsuck/toadsuck-skeleton/README.md

 	composer.json
 ```

-All controllers derive from Base Controller.
+All controllers derive from Toadsuck\Core\Controller.
 This bootstraps the environment with things like templates and databases.

 ## Configuration
 The configuration manger is built on [FuelPHP\Config](https://github.com/fuelphp/config)